1.35.6 Property and Equipment Accounting

 2. Due to monetary value, importance, or vulnerability posed by its loss or compromise, specific IRS assets or equipment may require security measures in addition to being within secured IRS spaces.

-1. The Financial Reporting office performs a reconciliation to ensure that capitalized property and equipment transactions in IFS AAM are properly recorded in KISAM.
+1. The Financial Reporting and Analysis office performs a reconciliation to ensure that capitalized property and equipment transactions in IFS AAM are properly recorded in KISAM.

 Maintenance, Repair and Rehabilitation